Inference in High-dimensional Linear Regression: Introduction

-Our approach differs from those in the literature on inference after selection. \cite{Lockhart2014}, \cite{Lee2016} and \cite{TT2018} correct inferential statements after variable selection by conditioning on the region of the sample space that led to the relevant selection being made.
-In contrast \cite{ZZ2014}, \cite{vdG2014} and \cite{JM2014} construct hypothesis tests for all parameters based on regularized regression and recommend corrections for multiple testing.
-An overview of this approach is included in \cite{BuhlmannAR}.
-A third approach, advocated by \cite{Berk2013} and further discussed by \cite{Leeb2015}, aims for inferential statements that are universally valid under all possible model selection procedures.
-We comment further on related literature in \S \ref{secLiterature}.
+Several quite different approaches to inference in high-dimensional regression have been proposed.
+In \cite{Lockhart2014}, \cite{Lee2016}, and \cite{TT2018} inferential statements are corrected for variable selection by conditioning on the region of the sample space that led to the selection being made.
+Sample-splitting is a simple alternative that avoids detailed characterization of the selection event.
+The efficiency loss of sample-splitting was calculated in a simple example by \cite{Cox1975} and several more elaborate splitting strategies have been proposed in \cite{RasinesYoung2021} and \citet{Ramdas2021}.
+For a different perspective see \cite{Witten2021}.
+The approach advocated by \cite{Berk2013}, and further discussed in \cite{Leeb2015}, aims instead for inferential statements that are universally valid under all possible model selection procedures; this leads to highly conservative confidence regions.

+In contrast with much of the earlier literature on this topic, the analysis of \S \ref{secTheory} is conditional on $X$, as would be dictated by ancillarity when $p<n$.
+In addition to ancillarity, there are substantive reasons for preferring a conditional analysis.
+In observational studies $X$, although random, is frequently realized in advance of the response variable $Y$, in which case it may be possible to interpret the effect of $X$ on $Y$ as causal.
+For example $X$ may be information on the genome or epi-genome, and $Y$ a measure of some condition expected to be caused by changes in $X$.
+However, even in cases where the values of $(Y_i, X_i)_{i=1}^n$ are realized contemporaneously, it is appropriate to condition on $X$ for studying its association with the outcome variable $Y$.
+Otherwise it would be possible that an inference justified on the basis of its unconditional properties performed poorly for any given sample of $X$.